eekboom/coursera-getdata/README.md

 ##Creating the tidy datafile

 Check out the github repository.

-Run the file "run_analyses.R" to recreate the tidy data "tidy-data.txt".
+Run the file "run_analysis.R" to recreate the tidy data "tidy-data.txt".

+Alternatively just download "run_analysis.R" and run it whith the raw data being present in the working directory.

 ##Cleaning of the data